Sources of Information

 This point of this story is, if you want to find out information about your ancestors, start with your immediate family.
 Chances are they will have a great deal of information that you were never aware of.

-So What do I ask my Family?
+So What do I ask My Family?

-- What was your ancestor's full name?
+- What was your family members full name?